launchdarkly/ld-relay/README.md

 Docker
 -------
-Using docker is not required, but if you perfer using a docker container we provide a docker entrypoint to make this as easy as possible.
+Using docker is not required, but if you prefer using a docker container we provide a docker entrypoint to make this as easy as possible.

 To build the ld-relay container:
 ```